bocchilorenzo/ntscraper/README.md

 Parameters:
 - term: search term
 - mode: modality to scrape the tweets.
 Default is 'term' which will look for tweets containing the search term.
 Other modes are 'hashtag' to search for a hashtag and 'user' to scrape tweets from a user profile
 - number: number of tweets to scrape.
-Default is 5
+Default is 5.
+If 'since' is specified, this is bypassed.
+- since: date to start scraping from, formatted as YYYY-MM-DD.
+Default is None
+- until: date to stop scraping at, formatted as YYYY-MM-DD.
+Default is None
 - max_retries: max retries to scrape a page.
 Default is 5
 - instance: Nitter instance to use.
 Default is None and will be chosen at random